vickypalani/scrapy-basics/README.md

-Implement basics web scrappers with Scrapy framework.
+A basic project that involved scraping data with Scrapy and storing it in Postgresql